MikroElektronika/mikrosdk_click_v2/clicks/accel27/README.md

 ## Example Description

-> This example demonstrates the use of Accel 27 click board by reading and displaying the accelerometer data (X, Y, and Z axis) averaged from 100 samples.
+> This example demonstrates the use of Accel 27 Click board by reading and displaying the accelerometer data (X, Y, and Z axis) averaged from 100 samples.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c